 And if you don’t have an end game to inform you of the specific advice you need to get, you need to have a really good general idea of what’s possible so you can make the most of your investment.
 To get this information, find yourself an accountant and a financial advisor to talk through all of the implications of owning property, or you could fall foul of the new landlord trap.

 It’s worth bearing in mind though, that the biggest mistake we see new landlords make, is not understanding why they’re getting into the business of being a landlord – and it really is a business.

 The downsides of becoming a landlord

-- Tax relief on mortgage finance costs were restricted to basic rate tax only
+- Tax relief on mortgage finance costs was restricted to basic rate tax only

 - The removal of the 10% ‘wear and tear’ allowance on properties